 - To read more about the concern for Lead in pottery, click here.

-- For the menu to the website (to look through different categories of items tested by Lead Safe Mama, LLC) – click here.
+- For the menu to our website (to look through different item categories), click here.

 - To see XRF test results for more Pfaltzgraff pieces we have tested, click here.

-- To learn more about sending in an item from your home for testing by Lead Safe Mama, LLC – click here.
+- To learn more about sending in an item from your home for Lead Safe Mama, LLC to test, click here.

 Metals noted in RED are considered toxic heavy metals in most applications.